 By Greg Johnston

-1. Best Place to Snorkel: Dry Tortugas National Park
+1. For Snorkeling: Dry Tortugas National Park

 Whether you are a beginner or expert, you'll agree that some of the best snorkeling in North America is found on the coral islands some 70 miles west of Key West.
 Under the massive ramparts of Fort Jefferson and lying on a carpet of brilliant white sand is a myriad of colorful tropical fish and living coral.